guywhorley/rails-faststart/readme.md

-# Rails Project Creation Helper
+# rails-faststart

 ## Overview

-The rails_faststart helper batch files automate commonly-performed tasks during Ruby on Rails project creation.<br>
+The batch files and shell scripts in this repository automate commonly-performed tasks during Ruby on Rails project creation.<br>

 *rails_faststart.cmd* <br>
 1. <q>rails new %1</q> is issued, creating a new rails project.<br>